OFFERING POST-DOCTORAL TRAINING OPPORTUNITIES

 - Scientific writing and verbal communication

-- Basic, translational and clinical oncology research
+- Basic, translational, clinical, and health services oncology research

-An individualized learning plan will be developed for each trainee to ensure all trainees have a well rounded experience.
+An individualized learning plan will be developed for each trainee to ensure all trainees have a well-rounded experience.
 In addition to the mentored laboratory training, participation in a variety of courses, workshops and seminars, primarily on the UW-Madison campus will be outlined based on individual interests and needs to ensure training objectives are met.